nowhereman999/Joust_CoCo3/README.md

 To configure or reset all the settings of the game type:
 RUN"CONFIG" [ENTER]

+I’d like to thank Einar Saukas for his cool ZX0 compressor and Doug Masten for porting the decompressor code to 6809 assembly and sharing it for us all to use.

 Enjoy Joust on the CoCo 3,
 Glen Hewlett

+History:
+V1.0 - Initial realease
+V1.1 - Added a CLR $FF40 as per Doug Masten, to shut off the drive motor just before game starts